April Risinger, Ph.D.

 Improving treatment by alleviating toxic side effects

-Some of the major hurdles to effective cancer treatment are the toxic side effects associated with microtubule targeted agents and other chemotherapeutics.
+Some of the major hurdles to effective cancer treatment are the toxic side effects associated with MTAs and other chemotherapeutics.
 I am actively collaborating with neuroscientists and pain researchers to characterize and alleviate the neuropathic and cognitive deficits associated with cancer therapy.
 These collaborations have led to the development of models that allow monitoring of both the neurological and antitumor activities of chemotherapeutics in the same animal so that we can identify interventions that mitigate the deleterious side effects of these drugs without compromising their anticancer efficacy.

 Education